NOAA-GFDL/fre-workflows/MR108_README.md

 ## -- 2) cat pp-starter job-activity immediately after submission:
 `cat ~/cylc-run/EXPNAME/runN/log/job/YYYYMMDDT0000Z/pp-starter/NN/job-activity.log`
 essentially tracks job-submission success/failure.

-## -- 3) monitor total-workflow activity:
+## -- 3) continuously monitor total-workflow activity:
-`watch -n "cylc workflow-state -v EXPNAME/runN | grep -v succeeded"` omit the grep to view tasks in all different states
+`watch -n "cylc workflow-state -v EXPNAME/runN | grep -v succeeded"` omit the grep to view tasks in all different states. generally when `ppan_handler` was not working, the problem shows up first in `pp-starter`, preventing the workflow from kicking off, or causing the cylc scheduler to exhaust all possible retries, both execution+submission retries.

 ## -- 4) verify that the papiex-tooler did something:
 not every task has ops-of-interest to the papiex tooler (e.g `pp-starter`).